-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, they'll never stop The Simpsons - but in the mid-90s, oh, how they should have tried to stop the games.
 With the possible exception of one...

 The PC wasn't spared all of these, sadly, though it did dodge most of the bullets.
-Instead, in the height of the 'hey, we can put lots of crap on a CD' multimedia age, it got Virtual Springfield—one of the least remembered Simpsons games, but still one of the best attempts at bringing them to the screen.
+Instead, in the height of the 'hey, we can put lots of crap on a CD' multimedia age, it got Virtual Springfield—one of the least-remembered Simpsons games, but still one of the best attempts at bringing The Simpsons to videogames.

 Things do get a teeny-tiny bit creepy when you go to the Simpsons House though.
 It's nothing overt, just the realisation that you're not really a guest of the family or anything, silently going from room to room and prying through their things in a methodical kind of way that brings to mind... oh...
 Dexter Morgan investigating a potential kill.
 Just look at Marge here.
 She's clearly terrified of the lunatic.

 That sensation gets worse when you head upstairs, standing silently as Lisa phones the Corey hotline and delivers a lengthy "UURRRRRRRRH" of satisfaction, or glances over to say, "I don't know whether I feel elation or shame at your obvious need to dig deeper into my inner being..." or realise that Snake the convict is in the bathroom.
 A fellow inmate on the lam?
 Who knows?
 Only The Shadow.

 If you need to pee yourself, doing it in front of your PC is a spectacularly bad idea.
 Seriously.
 Electricity.
 You fool.
 To see a Simpsons-approved bathroom though, you have no choice but to head for Homer and Marge's en-suite instead, where on the toilet you'll find... oh my...